Warbo/chriswarbo-net/projects/nixos/nix_dependencies.md

 [all-cabal-hashes](https://github.com/commercialhaskell/all-cabal-hashes), which
 is maintained as a git repository.
 This is preferable, since we can use commit IDs to fetch any historical version and we can verify that the contents are what we expect.
-GitHub can provide a `.tar.gz` of any commit, which avoids us having to download all of the repo metadata (which is *a lot*, for this repo!).
+Similar to Nixpkgs, we can download a `.tar.gz` of a particular commit, which avoids us having to download all of the repo metadata (which is *a lot*, for this repo!).
 What's more, Nixpkgs already provides such a tarball of `all-cabal-hashes` we can use!

 ```nix
   nixpkgs =